glacials/twos.dev/src/cold/apple.md

 two or three things per product I’ve mentioned above, but the dozens that happen without me noticing that add up to make a more enjoyable experience.

 I equate it to working in a clean space vs. a messy space.
-There are functional benefits to working in a clean space -- it’s easier to find things, spilling a liquid is not as destructive, you breathe in less dust -- but the bulk of the benefit is in the hard-to-describe ways the space feels better and motivates more.
+There are functional benefits to working in a clean space---it’s easier to find things, spilling a liquid is not as destructive, you breathe in less dust---but the bulk of the benefit is in the hard-to-describe ways the space feels better and motivates more.

 As of 2022 May, I’m overall happy with the Apple ecosystem and would not count it out from becoming my new preference.
 But, time will tell and I'll continue